quickapps/docs/en/designers/themes.rst

 Theme’s names is inflected from the ``name`` key from composer.json schema.

-Also the must define the ``extra.regions`` key, a list of all regions your theme implements.
+Also they must define the ``extra.regions`` key, a list of all regions your theme implements.
 Regions are defined as an associative array ``machine-name`` => ``human name``, machine-name is used internally when referring to a region, and human name is the name users will see in the